 Palpitations are very common and are not just specific to the COVID recovery period.
 They may be caused by your increased awareness of a normal heart rhythm, for example due to anxiety, pregnancy, fever, or exercise.
 They may also occur with certain drinks such as coffee or energy drinks as well as some medications.

-In a small number of cases, palpitations can be due to the occurrence of an abnormal heart rhythm.
+In a few of cases, palpitations can be due to the occurrence of an abnormal heart rhythm.
 An abnormal heart rhythm is known as a ‘cardiac arrhythmia’.
 Cardiac arrhythmias are rarely dangerous.

 When should I seek medical attention?